Salamandridae/sites/rabanansan.tk/the_lie_we_live/index.md

 > follow the same path

 Paths are *spiritually* sounding.
-Everything spiritual means loving and humand and everything nice, right?
+Everything spiritual means loving and human and everything nice, right?
 And also
 [everything natural is good](https://yourlogicalfallacyis.com/appeal-to-nature).